Dynamsoft/barcode-reader-javascript-samples/hello-world/README.md

 Read more in the README under "nuxt".

-## Hello World in Electron

-Read more in the README under "electron".

 ## Hello World in PWA

 Read more in the README under "pwa".

+## Hello World in React

+Read more in the README under "react".

+## Hello World in React using Hooks

+Read more in the README under "react-hooks".

+## Hello World in Svelte

+Read more in the README under "svelte".

+## Hello World in Vue

+Read more in the README under "vue".

 ## Hello World with RequireJS